Michael0x2a/michael0x2a-website/app/_posts/2014-02-15-turtle-examples.md

 ## Example 1: Draw a line

-Tne of the simplest things you can do using the turtle module is to draw a line.
+One of the simplest things you can do using the turtle module is to draw a line.
 There are always four steps you need to do in order to use the turtle module:

 1.  **Import** the turtle module.
 If we skip this step, there'll be no turtle to control.
 2.  **Create** a turtle to control.